gkzz/django-tutorial/README.md

 UBUNTU_CODENAME=xenial
 ```

-### history.log
+### history.txt
-This log may give you some tips as my commands were logged.
+This text may give you some tips as my commands were logged.

 ### If you face trouble...